 First off, it doesn’t look appetizing.
 It looks flat and squished, with a faint aura of sadness hanging over it.
 There’s a semi-wet potato bun serving as the container for the ingredients; there’s the distinct whiff of sweetness.
 As my teeth sink into it, they cut through soggy, limp lettuce.
 I wasn’t expecting the crisp vegetable pop advertised by the menu imagery, but still, this is more like stringy seaweed than strips of iceberg lettuce.
 From there, I hit the protein—an already-congealing piece of fish.
 It may have been faintly crisp when it first came off the assembly line, but it took almost no time at all to fade into a drooping pile of desultory breading, too thin to retain any firmness after spending time in the sealed wrapper, the victim of steamy moisture permeating every aspect of the sandwich.
 The sauce, which would usually help support such lack of taste, is weak, barely mayo, let alone tartar sauce.
 It tastes like nothing, and not in the acceptable way you expect from standard-issue fast food.
 It’s as disposable as its wrapper; I feel nothing consuming it.
 It’s the definition of a bland sandwich, food that you would consume to stay alive (an arguable point, depending how frequently you eat them), but certainly not enjoy, albeit not actively dislike, as that would require a stronger response.
 It is fish sandwich purgatory.

 Yes, my beloved Filet-O-Fish survived the attacks on its crown, but only just barely, by sheer dint of a TKO via consistency—outlasting the other sandwiches through dedication to the same taste with every bite.
 I hate to admit it, but a few bites of the Dairy Queen fish sandwich were superior in terms of flavor.
 For those first couple of bites before hitting the Bermuda triangle of sauce overload, the DQ sandwich does everything right.
 If it could figure out an automated sandwich process that doesn’t cause a chain reaction of taste failure from the inside out, Dairy Queen could take the championship someday.
-But for now, McDonald’s is still tops in consistency—it is the same thing, every time, no variation, delivering its predictably addictive if hollow flavor combination with fail.
+But for now, McDonald’s is still tops in consistency—it is the same thing, every time, no variation, delivering its predictably addictive if hollow flavor combination without fail.
 But this victory is pyrrhic, now that I’ve had a Filet-O-Fish that suffered from a surfeit of bun chewiness.
 It’s the Achilles heel of the sandwich, and I hope to never encounter it again.
 Back to side-of-the-road devouring of my guilty pleasure, thank you very much.